JesuZC/ScoresTest/README.md

 # Welcome to ScoresTest!

 Hi!
-This project is a litle test fro read .CSV files in Symfony.
+This project is a litle test for read .CSV files in Symfony.
 ### Requeriments
 - PHP v7.4^.
 - Symfony CLI.